Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 The best fly rod for beginners is an 8’6″ to 9-foot fly rod.
 This rod length is most popular for most methods and is relatively easy for beginners to cast.

-Fly rods also come in weights from 0 to 14.
+Fly rods also come in weights ranging from 0 to 14.
 This is a weight rating system that helps anglers match up the rod to the size of the line, the size of the reel, the size of the fish, the size of the water, and/or even the size of the flies.

 As an example, fly lines are also weighted using the same rating system, and this ensures the rod casts properly.
 As an example, you would want to use a 6-weight fly line with a 6-weight fly rod.